cliosight/Docs/README.md

 One question that might arise is,
 **<i>Why is it not better to convert every part of the JSON to an instruction for an LLM to generate the underlying design and code in a preferred programming language?** </i>
 The answer to this is, even with meticulously crafted prompts, it is not always possible to describe the exact schema of a database and the fine details of each relation that might co-exist in a sophisticated application design.
-With tables, reports, forms, dashboards and automation code defined individually there is a simpler modular structure for the end goal.
+With UI and automation code defined individually there is a simpler modular structure for the end goal.
 There is no need for the user to understand the code.
-The programming language becomes insignificant.
-Changes are done right in the config.
+The programming language thereby becomes insignificant.
+Changes can be done right in the config.
 Call it a shorthand for developing applications that comes with infrastructure.
-Having said that, the same framework can be generalized and extended to cover more of programming requirements like on the system side in the future.
+Having said that, the same framework can be generalized to cover more of programming requirements like on the system side in the future.

 ![ai](https://cdn-images-1.medium.com/max/800/1*dUJq2LUbfKAHZlW8WXaveg.png)